dima42/Big-Board/README.md

 **Google Drive configuration**

+- `GOOGLE_APP_ID` - the project number in the google cloud console
-- `GOOGLE_CLIENT_ID` - you got this while setting up gooogle credentials earlier
+- `GOOGLE_CLIENT_ID` - you got this while setting up google credentials earlier
 - `GOOGLE_CLIENT_SECRET` - same
+- `GOOGLE_DEVELOPER_KEY` - the API key you got while setting up google credentials
 - `GOOGLE_DRIVE_ID` - go to google drive for your team folder, look at the url - it's the long id string there.
 Similarly for `GOOGLE_DOCS_TEMPLATE_ID`

 **Slack configuration**